jack-linaker/crow/version1_tkinter/README.md

 ## Utils

 The `utils` folder contains some scripts that may be useful when working with CROW1.
-Each script will contain a module-level docstring at the top of the file that will contain usage instructions.
+Each script contains a module-level docstring at the top of the file that outlines usage instructions.

 ### Cluster-to-pairwise